aumartinez/mvc-php/README.md

 ```

 If you are curious about what this does, mostly it is to prevent MySQL injection through user input data.
+Of course additional method should be added to any user input, but not as a global class/method, but upon demand on runtime, in plain English, use sanitize methods, only when you will need to clear any user input.
+Rule of thumb, ALWAYS sanitize any user input.